Israel releases Palestinian man after 40 years amid police ban on celebrations

 Younis, 65, received a jubilant welcome in his home town of Arara, Israel, despite a decision by the far-right minister of national security, Itamar Ben-Gvir, to ban any gathering around his house.

-Amir Makhoul, a resident of Arara, told Middle East Eye that Israeli police installed makeshift checkpoints at the western entrance of the village and checked the IDs of those wanting to enter.
+Ameer Makhoul, a resident of Arara, told Middle East Eye that Israeli police installed makeshift checkpoints at the western entrance of the village and checked the IDs of those wanting to enter.

 "They are wary of people visiting from Ramallah," Makhoul said, in reference to Palestinian Authority (PA) officials.

 Makhoul told MEE that Israeli police threatened Younis's family that it would crush any mass celebration.
 "They told people only to shake his hand, no hugs, but people ignored them."